Skip to main content

 • Description: Determines how users are displayed in the dropdown options

-• Description: Makes user selection mandatory for form submission
+• Required: Makes user selection mandatory for form submission

-• Description: Disables the widget preventing user interaction
+• Disable: Disables the widget preventing user interaction

 Style and Appearance